jquery/api.jquery.com/README.md

 The `xmllint` and `xsltproc` utilities need to be in your path.
 If you are on Windows, you can get libxml2 and libxslt from <a href="http://www.zlatkovic.com/libxml.en.html">zlatkovic.com</a>.

+**Note**: If you're using Windows and you receive the error "Error" when executing the task `build-xml-entries:all`, try to add the DLL `libwinpthread-1.dll` in the root of the project.

 ## Style Guidelines

 ### Prose Style & Grammar